 If you and your spouse are in the process of getting a divorce, but you want both want the process to be over as quickly as possible, then filing for an uncontested divorce is a great option.
-In California, divorce doesn't take as long if both parties agree on the terms of the divorce.
+In California, divorce doesn't take as long to get an uncontested divorce where both parties agree on the terms of the divorce.

 In California, an uncontested divorce is when parties reach a resolution of terms without the intervention from the court.
 Both spouses come to an agreement on the terms of the divorce without trial.

 The attorneys at Law Offices of H. William Edgar have put together information on how long it will take to get an uncontested divorce.
 Keep reading to learn more about uncontested divorce in California and how long a divorce can take in CA.

 Uncontested Divorce in California – How Long Does it Take?

 In most cases, uncontested divorces in CA take an average of six months.
 Most of these cases are faster, because you can work with an attorney to complete the paperwork and handle communications with the courthouse via mail.

 It is common for divorces to start as uncontested and later become contested, however.
 This occurs because one party starts to feel like the other has an unfair advantage, or they start to disagree with some of the proposals.
 When a formal disagreement arises, it can quickly become a formal disagreement.

 To minimize the risk of lengthening your divorce with disagreements, you should consider working our conflicts with negotiations or mediation.

 Although many partners believe that ending a divorce as soon as possible is the most important thing in a divorce, they are far from true.
 Expediting a divorce can leave parties regretful at the end of the process.